bmin023/CyberScoreboard/README.md

               command: WEB/curlfind.sh $WEBSITE "This website is cool now"
               multiplier: 1
 ```
+The second example has a download link it it for extra files.
+This works because
+eveything in the resources/downloads folder is served at the url /downloads.

 # Passwords
 Credentials were a bit of a challenge to implement because the checks that use these credentials are entirely separate from the scoreboard.
 What I eventually decided on was that credentials would be stored in files in the resources/PW/TEAM_NAME file.